Warning notification:Warning

 5. Safari

-Prevention - Breast cancer in women
+Reduce your risk - Breast cancer in women

 Diet and lifestyle

-• maintain a healthy weight
+Keeping a healthy body weight after menopause

 Breastfeeding

-Treatments to reduce your risk
+Treatments to reduce your risk of breast cancer

-Your level of risk is determined by factors such as your age, your family's medical history, and the results of genetic tests.
+Your level of risk is determined by factors such as your age, your family's medical history and the results of genetic tests.

 The 2 main treatments are:

-• surgery to remove the breasts (mastectomy)
+• surgery to remove a breast (mastectomy)

-• medication
+• medicine

 Mastectomy